Learn about the best sim card options in Georgia – choose the right mobile/cell phone provider for your stay in Tbilisi & Georgia.

 The Price Comparison

-All three operators have these, and while they’re often great deals, it’s worth noting that most of these SIM cards expire in anywhere from a week to a month, so they don’t work for someone relocating here long-term.
+The first thing to note (and to try to avoid) is tourist packages.
+While they’re often great deals, it’s worth noting that most of these SIM cards expire in anywhere from a week to a month.
+So they don’t work for someone relocating here long-term.

 But even with the tourist packages out of the way, you’ll still have plenty of options.
-Everyone’s needs will be different, but for this article, I’m going to assume that you’ll want some local minutes & text, around 5 GB in monthly data allowance, and a SIM-only package.
+Everyone’s needs will be different, but for this article, we’re going to assume that you’ll want some local minutes & text, around 5 GB in monthly data allowance, and a SIM-only package.
 I will also assume that you prefer to pay monthly, rather than weekly, if it means a better price.

 With these requirements, here’s where we stand:

-SIM Cards comparison
+SIM Cards in Georgia

+As you can see, the prices don’t differ a whole lot and are, universally, very affordable.
 Ultimately, it will come down to your preference and how you can make the packages suit your needs.

 International Calls & Roaming